sudotechie/learn/README.md

 An example would be from the first time I "pitched" a site reliability engineer.
 This was back in 2013.
 At the time, I distinctly remember having difficulty understanding exactly what he did.
 I was unable to mentally place his daily tasks and objectives into any of my pre-existing buckets of titles and responsibilities.
 As you have probably already concluded, the call went nowhere.
 Because I didn't have the mental dexterity to accept this new input, I wasn't able to adjust my message and build credibility.

-Fast forward to 2019.
+Fast forward to 2019 (when I started this project).
 New titles are birthed weekly.
 Some companies are flat, classifying all engineers (application, platform, etc) as non-descript "software engineers".
 There is no enforcement of titles within LinkedIn, allowing individuals the freedom to be ninjas, rockstars, and the like.
 And from a technology standpoint, every startup with a previous FAANG employee is getting funding.
 Each has a ground-breaking, disruptive technology that requires a new category to be defined.

 How do we make sense of it all?